ckronlage/AID-HS/docs/install_docker.md

 ## Test GPU

-You can test that the pipeline is working well with your GPU by changing `count` to `all` in the `compose.yml` file.
+If you have GPU available, you can test that the pipeline is working well with your GPU by changing `count` to `all` in the `compose.yml` file.
 The `deploy` section should look like this to enable gpus:

 ```
 deploy: